Prabesh01/Prabesh01/README.md

 ### My dream Internet:
 - Everything (software, websites, chips, etc) shall be open-sourced
 - No CAPTCHAs
-- No-one can take/use any data (even public ip) of an user without user's consent.
+- No-one can take/use/share any data (even public ip) of an user without user's direct consent.
 The default will be 'NO'
 - No fucking long terms and conditions with hidden motives.
 Companies could provide service only after their terms and condition are verified to be safe for users by certain organization.
 - Only tags or categories shall be used to display user based data.
-No fucking creating filter bubbles and reading user's psychology to display data to users.
+No fucking creating filter bubbles and trying to read user's psychology to display user specific (personalized) data.

 ---